Pep Guardiola: Man City manager launches defence of his team selection again - will he forever be misunderstood?

 "I think after the first-half performance, it felt a little bit disappointing not to get the win," he said on City TV.

 "I felt that our game was a bit sloppy in the second half, at least in some periods.
 We probably lost some easy balls, allowed them to get opportunities.
-It's a bit a bit like we gave parts of the second half away easily.
+We gave parts of the second half away easily.

 "Unfortunately we were not able to maximise our gain when the momentum was on our side - by scoring maybe one or two more goals - and then when the momentum was on their side, we were not able to minimise the damage.